 The President meets regularly with the College Principal, our Patron, and the Committee plans the Annual Reunion and promotes and publicises this event.

 The Annual Reunion is usually held on the first Sunday after the long weekend in June.
-However, in 2017, it will be held on the Sunday before the long weekend due to a conflicting Arts program with which the current students are involved.
+However, due to the cancellation of the reunion in 2017, the Committee will be sending a survey to all ex-students on the database to ascertain the best way to move forward.
 The reunion helps former classmates renew and continue to celebrate their friendships together at the college.

 An electronic database of ex-students has been established but its currency and accuracy relies on ex-students themselves making contact with the association to update any details.
 A biannual newsletter is a priority so that an exchange of news will be available and connections with ex-students developed and strengthened.
 Please contribute to this by sending your news.
 Special celebrations (e.g. 10, 20, 25, 50 year anniversaries) are always of interest.